-Agriculture and Agri-Food Canada is a department of the Government of Canada. research has shown that only 40 to 55 per cent of the flowers produced on a plant develop productive pods, which are retained until harvest.
-In this study, which was conducted in a dry year, most of the productive pods were from flowers that opened within the first 15 days of flowering on the main stem and first three secondary branches.
+Another research project from Agriculture and Agri-Food Canada is a department of the Government of Canada.
+More has shown that only 40 to 55 per cent of the flowers produced on a plant develop productive pods, which are retained until harvest7.
+In this study, which was conducted in a dry year, most productive pods were from flowers that opened within the first 15 days of flowering on the main stem and first three secondary branches.
 Later flowers and pods on all branches aborted.
 Under more favourable growing conditions more flowers and pods would have been produced but the percentage of abortions would have been similar.

 Additional flower functionality